 Ho Chi Minh was just as chaotic, hot and crazy as I had imagined it to be.
-Ho Chi Minh was previously known as Saigon, though for the most, the name has stuck.
-With little research, I arrived into Saigon a little lost and instantly overcome by the humidity.
+This bustling city was previously known as Saigon, though for the most, the name has stuck.
+With little research, I arrived here feeling a little lost and instantly overcome by the humidity.

-Saigon is a bustling city filled with endless markets, street food stalls and a symphony of noises and smells.
-In my opinion, Saigon can be quite overwhelming if you don’t know where your going or how to navigate it.
+Saigon is a crowded city filled with endless markets, street food stalls and a symphony of noises and smells.
+In my opinion can be quite overwhelming if you don’t know where you're going or how to navigate it!

 VILLA SONG SAIGON

 A colonial inspired, boutique stay situated along the riverbank of District 2, this riverside retreat is light filled with attentive staff, open garden areas and freshly prepared cuisine.

 197/2 Nguyen Van Huong Street, Thao Dien Ward, District 2